NeoCoder6/NeoCoder6/README.md

 - 👋 Hi, I’m @NeoCoder6
 - 👀 I’m interested in learning about new emerging technologies and being healthy
-- 🌱 I’m currently learning to python
+- 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... send me a message